StringRam/Willow-Dotfiles/README.md

 - Hyprland configuration with custom Quickshell theming
 - Custom scripts for automation and workflow
-- Rofi, Kitty, and Wlogout configs
+- Kitty and Zsh configs
-- Fastfetch and pywal integration
 - Easy wallpaper switching and color sync